 Video Workshops from the I.R.S. - Am I a Business or a Hobby? - OR - Make Your Business More Business-like!

-For artists and makers, running your business in a manner compliant with I.R.S. rules can make a BIG DIFFERENCE between being declared a "business" or a "hobby" and potentialy major financial consequences.
-The IRS defines "hobby" as "an activity not engaged in for profit" and deductions for expenses are limited.
+For artists and makers, running your business in a manner compliant with I.R.S. rules can make a BIG DIFFERENCE between being declared a "business" or a "hobby" and potentially major financial consequences.
+The IRS defines "hobby" as "an activity not engaged in for-profit" and deductions for expenses are limited.
 On the other hand, a "business" is allowed to deduct the operating expenses from their business revenue to determine net taxable income.
 Read more about this issue: "Business or Hobby?
 Answer Has Implications for Deductions."

 In the course of preparing for my recent audit and writing these articles about "Surviving the I.R.S."
-I found a great set of videos on the I.R.S. web site that I recommend if you want to learn more in convenient, digestible segments.
+I found a great set of videos on the I.R.S. website that I recommend if you want to learn more in convenient, digestible segments.

 Grab your tea or coffee cup!!
 The video series is called Small Business/Self-Employed Virtual Small Business Tax Workshop.

 The Introduction and Lessons 1 - 4 are fundamental information.
 I especially recommend that you listen to at least these four.
 You can pause, replay, or skip around.
 Start with the Introduction (it is really short.)

 Everyone should listen to: Lesson 4.
 What you need to know when you run your business out of your home.

 BELOW are summaries of the first four lessons:

 Lesson 1.
 What you need to know about Federal Taxes and your new business

 Bookkeeping and Accounting